 How Much Does Lifeline Cost?

 Lifeline subscribers pay a one-time installation fee of $40.
-This includes detailed instruction on the equipment and the use of the Personal Help button.
+This fee is waived if paid with direct draft or credit card billing.
+This fee includes detailed instruction on the equipment and the use of the Personal Help button.
 With the help of Lifeline Central, a mock emergency signal is placed to show the subscriber how Lifeline works.

 A second button for another subscriber in the same household is FREE.